 There is already an existing tried and tested British Standard (BS 5395-1) which does just this.
-It considers the dimensions of the stairs; their slip resistance and the provision of handrails.
-It is estimated that stairs built to the British Standard in new build homes result in an estimated 60% fewer falls.
+It considers the dimensions of the stairs, their slip resistance and the provision of handrails.
+It is estimated that stairs in new homes built to the British Standard BS5395-1 would reduce the risk of falls by a staggering 60 per cent.
 Enshrining BS5395-1 into law would therefore save the NHS up to £5 million every year through accident reduction.

 “Falls are a really important part of the work that ends up coming to our accident and emergency department.
 Anything that we can do to prevent them, such as the work RoSPA is doing looking at staircases is really, really important.
 Thank you for doing what you can to support this.”